 Urinary tract infections constitute the most common infections acquired in healthcare settings, of which 43% to 56% are associated with bacterial colonisation of indwelling catheters.
 Instead of freely draining urine from the bladder, these devices frequently constitute reservoirs for multidrug-resistant pathogens and become repeatedly blocked in up to 50% of chronically-catheterised patients, necessitating early and painful catheter removal, and making their high prevalence of use a leading cause of illness, extended hospital stays, unplanned readmissions, additional healthcare expenditure, and potential mortality.
 Currently, there is no approach which meaningfully addresses the urgent clinical need to prevent recurrent blockages and reduce the significant level of infection and costs associated with urological device use.

 Encrustation and blockages result from crystals of calcium and magnesium phosphates which form in the urine and accumulate on the device surface as urine pH elevates in the presence of urease-producing pathogens, including Proteus mirabilis, as a result of urease-catalysed hydrolysis of urea to ammonia.
-Through investigation of the antibacterial and anti-encrustation activities of weak organic acid molecules as novel non-resistance-promoting active agents, this multifaceted project will develop transformational new strategies to combat the escalating incidence of device-related infections, blockages, trauma and pain, thereby reducing their associated economic burden and ultimately improving healthcare globally.
+Through investigation of the antibacterial and anti-encrustation activities of novel non-resistance-promoting active agents, this multifaceted project will develop transformational new strategies to combat the escalating incidence of device-related infections, blockages, trauma and pain, thereby reducing their associated economic burden and ultimately improving healthcare globally.

 The outcomes of this project are, in addition, anticipated to inform the further development of innovative infection-resistant healthcare technologies and lead to identification of novel, urgently needed, non-antibiotic agents to be used in the prevention and treatment of a wide spectrum of global healthcare-associated infections.